France’s TV5Monde targeted in 'IS group cyberattack'

 TV5Monde’s Director General Yves Bigot told FRANCE 24 that the attack appeared to have targeted the network because it has such an international reach, being broadcast in more than 200 countries.

 “Obviously this sends a huge signal worldwide,” he said.
-“This very powerful cyberattack was so that everyone would talk about it.”
+“This very powerful cyberattack was so that everyone would talk about it.”it

 The hackers posted documents on TV5Monde's Facebook page purporting to be the identity cards and CVs of relatives of French soldiers involved in anti-IS group operations, along with threats against the troops.